fmaguire/covid-19-scripts/README.md

 Repository to keep track of miscellaneous SARS-CoV-2 analysis scripts

+## Check for newer pangolin/pangoLEARN version

+Script to check the installed version of pangolin and pangoLEARN and recommend

+### Installation

+Only uses standard library (although will error if pangolin isn't installed at all)

+### Usage

+    python check_for_newer_pangolin_pangolearn.py
+    >>> Latest pangolin already installed: pangolin v2.1.7
+    >>> Latest pangoLEARN model already installed: pangoLEARN data release 2021-01-22

 ## Summarise Ivar

 Quick script to translate and provide quick human readable breakdown of